 One company, NWS*, offers free Green Deal assessments and an alternative finance plan to the Green Deal (it looks attractive on paper but it won't be best for everyone, so do your sums first).

-It's only available in South Yorkshire and the East Midlands, specifically in the S, NG, LS, HD, WF, LE, DE, LN, DN, HU, YO, HG or HX post code areas.
+It's only available in South Yorkshire and the East Midlands - the S, NG, LS, HD, WF, LE, DE, LN, DN, HU, YO, HG and HX postcode areas.

 What improvements can it do?